Another year. 2022 was a whirlwind of big plans, more changes and pivots, adapting, and overcoming.

 Another question to ask yourself: what are the key themes that you want to expand on and bring into focus for this new year?
 For what reason do you gravitate towards them, and what is your ultimate desired outcome?

-If you haven’t already, write down your vision for 2022.
+If you haven’t already, write down your vision for this year.
 It can be in a Word document, or on a notebook near your desk.
 Keep it somewhere that you can reference often, as a means to refocus and recalibrate.

 Vision and Goal Setting: The importance of rest